AneeshLokray/Access_Arena-Stadium_Management_System/README.md

 - **Food Management:** Admins can manage the food menu, including adding, updating, and deleting items, and search via different operations.
 - **Booking Status:** Admins can view the booking status and user details.

+### Matches Module

+- Users can select from available matches.
+- Proceed to choose seat categories.
+- Confirm seat selection and proceed with payment.

+### Booking Module

+- Print ticket with booking details and seat number.
+- Option for users to pre-order food at the stadium.
+- Generate final bill for food items ordered.

+### Food Module

+- Admin can manage food menu (add, update, delete items).
+- Users can pre-order food from the available menu.
+- Print bill for food items ordered.

 ## Object-Oriented Programming (OOP) Concepts Used

 ### 1. Encapsulation